 Week 1 | |

 Aug 26 | 1.
 Course logistics.
 Random vector theory.
 Properties of Gaussian random vectors.
-Concentration inequalities.
-Consequences for how to think about high-dimensional geometry. |
+Concentration inequalities. |

 Week 2 | |

 Sep 2 | 3.
 Random matrices for dimensionality reduction: the Johnson-Lindenstrauss transform and lemma.
-"First moment method" proof technique using union bounds. |
+"First moment method" proof technique using union bounds.
+Sketch of applications and related topics: faster variants, lower bounds.
+Extending the first moment method to uncountable problems. |

 Sep 4 | 4.
-Concentration of singular values of short wide matrices.
+Concentration of singular values of short fat matrices.
 Interpretation as a "matrix concentration" inequality.
 "Geometric method" for random matrix analysis.
-Discretizing matrix norms with epsilon nets. |
+Discretizing matrix norms with epsilon nets.
+Non-constructive proof of existence of good epsilon nets. |

 The following are books or lecture notes that cover some similar material and might be useful to you in addition to my notes: